House prices predicted to fall by 10% next year

 Lucian Cook, Savills head of residential research, said: “A new Prime Minister and fiscal policy U-turns appear to have reduced some of the pressure on interest rates, but affordability will still come under real pressure as the effect of higher interest rates feeds into buyers’ budgets.

-“That, coupled with the significant cost-of-living pressures, means we expect to see prices fall by as much as 10% next year during a period of much-reduced housing market activity.”
+“That, coupled with the significant cost-of-living pressures, means we expect to see prices fall by as much as 10 per cent next year during a period of much-reduced housing market activity.”

 He added: “Meanwhile, rental value growth will continue to outpace earnings growth in the short term because of the pronounced imbalance between supply and demand, which will come as positive news to landlords already facing higher borrowing costs, but will put increasing pressure on struggling tenants.”